The following grading system is followed at Dar Al-Hekma University:

-The Cumulative Grade Point Average (CGPA) is the grade point average for all credit hours taken at the University.
-Only grades earned at Dar Al-Hekma University are used to calculate a student's GPA.
-Grades of transferred courses from other higher education institutions are not used to calculate a student's GPA at the University.
+The Cumulative Grade Point Average (CGPA) is calculated by dividing the total number of grade points earned per credit hour by the total number of credit hours in all the courses taken at Dar Al-Hekma University.
+The grades of transferred courses from other universities are not used to calculate the CGPA.

-The grades of "IP," "IC," "AF", and "W" receive no quality points, and therefore, do not impact the calculation of CGPA.
-Dar Al-Hekma University considers these courses to be attempted, but not successfully completed, and therefore, will decrease the overall successful course completion percentage if given quality points.
-The grades of "NP" and "NF" are used for Pass/Fail-based courses and transfer credits ("NP" only) and bear no quality points, and therefore, do not influence the calculation of CGPA.
+The grades of "NF" and "W" bear no grade points, and therefore, they do not influence the calculation of the CGPA.
+In this case, the University considers the credits in which these grades are received to be attempted, but not successfully completed, and therefore, they will decrease the overall percentage successful course completion.

-Dar Al-Hekma University follows the policies below in grading operations.
+Dar Al-Hekma University follows the rules and regulations below in its grading operations.

 Changing of a Grade

-The allowed period to change a grade is during the semester following the course final exam date.
-During the allowed period, the course instructor has the right to change a grade of a student if the instructor provides a valid justification for the change approved by the respective Department Chair or Program Director and the Dean of School or the Provost.
-The course instructor must apply through the Petition System to change the grade of a student by completing a "Change of Grade E-form".
+The allowed period to change a grade is during the semester following the date of the final exam date of the concerned course.
+During the allowed period, the course instructor has the right to change a grade of a student if she/he provides a valid justification for the change and gets it approved by the respective department chair and the dean of school.

-- The credits from a withdrawn course are counted as attempted (but not earned) when calculating the student's minimum completion rate of 67%, which is the minimum rate that student must complete of her attempted credit hours each semester to graduate within the Maximum Time Frame (MTF) of her Program of Study (POS).
+- The credit hours of a withdrawn course are counted as attempted (but not earned) when calculating the student's minimum completion rate of 67%, in order to graduate within the Maximum Time Frame (MTF) of her Program of Study (POS).

 Application for an Incomplete Grade